Real-time 3D-aware Portrait Editing from a Single Image: Abstract

 \section{Abstract}

-This work presents \textbf{\method}, a practical tool that can efficiently edit a face image following given prompts, like reference images or text descriptions, in the 3D-aware manner.
-To this end, a lightweight module is distilled from a 3D portrait generator and a text-to-image model, which provide prior knowledge of face geometry and open-vocabulary editing capability, respectively.
+This work presents \textbf{\method}, a practical method that can efficiently edit a face image following given prompts, like reference images or text descriptions, in a 3D-aware manner.
+To this end, a lightweight module is distilled from a 3D portrait generator and a text-to-image model, which provide prior knowledge of face geometry and superior editing capability, respectively.
 Such a design brings two compelling advantages over existing approaches.
-First, our system achieves \textit{real-time} editing with a feedforward network (\textit{i.e.}, $\sim$0.04s per image), over 100$\times$ faster than the second competitor.
-Second, thanks to the powerful priors, our module could focus on the learning of editing-related variations, such that it manages to handle various types of editing simultaneously in the training phase and further supports \textit{fast adaptation} to user-specified novel types of editing during inference (\textit{e.g.}, with $\sim$5min fine-tuning per case).
-The code, the model, and the interface will be made publicly available to facilitate future research.
+First, our method achieves \textit{real-time} editing with a feedforward network (\textit{i.e.}, $\sim$0.04s per image), over 100$\times$ faster than the second competitor.
+Second, thanks to the powerful priors, our module could focus on the learning of editing-related variations, such that it manages to handle various types of editing simultaneously in the training phase and further supports \textit{fast adaptation} to user-specified customized types of editing during inference (\textit{e.g.}, with $\sim$5min fine-tuning per style).
+Project page can be found \href{https://ezioby.github.io/3dpe/}{here}. \keywords{3D-aware portrait \and Efficient editing}